mozilla/fxa/packages/fxa-auth-server/fxa-oauth-server/docs/api.md

 #### Response

-A valid 200 response will be a JSON array where each item as the following properties:
+A valid 200 response will be a JSON array where each item has the following properties:

 - `id`: The hex id of the client.
 - `name`: The string name of the client.